Skip to main content

 Moral authority (influence) is earned by example so there is a tension to become the ideal so that we can positively influence others.

-As a boss, someone can lose their influence and moral authority but still have boss authority.
+A boss can lose their influence and moral authority but still have boss authority.
 They can have lost their influence and still tell their employees what to do.
 This is a recipe for toxicity because the boss' authority must be based on something else other than just a title or payroll.
-If it's not, the boss will eventually lose that authority altogether and end up with nothing.
+If it's not, the boss will eventually lose that authority altogether and end up with nothing, harming others in their downward spiral.

 When this happens, the downward spiral tends to drive the boss to hold on more tightly (instead of letting go) leading to a much worse outcome for them and the last loyalists.